Frezo23/Chester_Robot/README.md

 ## Features

-- Graphical chessboard interface with resizable components.
+- Graphical chessboard interface.
-- Supports legal move validation and pawn promotion.
+- Supports legal move validation and pawn promotion (In this version pawns are instantly promoted to queens).
 - Automatically detects checkmate and ends the game.
 - Responsive design for smooth gameplay experience.